Our First Freedom: What You Need To Know About Religious Liberty

 The event was hosted on April 9, at the First United Methodist Church in Austin, across the street from the State Capitol building.
 Listen to a review of the day here:

 Executive Director David Hardage was in attendance for the day, giving a welcome to Advocacy Day attendees.
-Hardage was encouraged by the/p>/p>/p>/a>... [continue]
+Hardage was encouraged by the response for the day, noting, "Anybody who is here who isn't familiar with the CLC will learn more about... [continue]

 Prepare your church for same-sex marriage ruling

 by John Litzler on April 16, 2015 in culture